pypolestar/polestar_api/README.md

 Add custom repository in HACS: https://github.com/leeyuentuen/polestar_api Search for integration 'polestar_api'

-and fill the information:
+### Fill the information:

-email and password: this are the credential to login on your polestar account
+Email and password: this are the credential to login on your polestar account

 VIN: is the car identification number that you can find in your polestar app or polestar account